grisha/grisha.github.com/source/_posts/2013-05-23-checking-out-cloudera-impala.markdown

-I noticed that `usr/bin/impalad` is a shell script, and it appears to rely on a few environment vars for configuration, so I created a shell scripts that sets them which looks approximately like this:
+I noticed that `usr/bin/impalad` is a shell script, and it appears to rely on a few environment vars for configuration, so I created a shell script that sets them which looks approximately like this:

 ```sh
 export JAVA_HOME=/usr/java/default